yyiilluu/DeepCluster/docs/index.md

 ## Submit your training job
 ---------------
-**Before you start**
-1. Make sure your project is within a git repository.
-2. Navigate to the root your project, such as ```cd ./example_project``` and then start dccli

-**Step 1:** Register to DeepCluster, If this is your first time
+### Step 1: Register to DeepCluster, If this is your first time
 ```
 dccli register
 ```
-you will be asked for email and password to register for the service
+you will be asked for email and password to register for the service:
-something like below

 ```
 ===========================================
          Register with DeepCluster